leonjza/PHPNessusNG/README.md

 The Nessus Vulnerability Scanner provides an API interface via XMLRPC.
 See: http://static.tenable.com/documentation/nessus_5.0_XMLRPC_protocol_guide.pdf

-The latest version of this wrapper has only been tested against a Nessus 5.2.1 scanner.
+The latest version of this wrapper has only been tested against a Nessus 5.2.5 scanner.

-This class is simply a set of functions implemented using PHP-Curl to enable querying of this API using a function and then receiving an array with the applicable data.

 Installation:
 ------------